RenielBantilan/Fashion-MNIST-Image-Classification/README.md

 ### ![6](https://img.shields.io/badge/6-4A90E2?style=flat) What could be done to improve the model's accuracy?
 To improve the model's accuracy, we could use a **CNN** instead of dense layers since CNNs are better at recognizing image patterns.
-We could also add more layers or neurons, train for more epochs, use dropout to prevent overfitting, or try data augmentation like rotating and flipping images.
+We could also add more layers or neurons, train for more epochs, use dropout to prevent overfing, or try data augmentation like rotating and flipping images.

 ---